-Extended studies programs are provided at Mountain Home Air Force Base.
+Extended studies programs were provided at Mountain Home Air Force Base.
 The Boise State office is located at 665 Falcon Street, Mountain Home Air Force Base, Idaho 83648.
-Classes at this site were discontinued after the Fall 2018 semester.
 Classes were held in the education center classrooms.
 The Mountain Home AFB facility is secure and only accessible to authorized individuals.
 The education center has a building facility manager that is responsible for ensuring the center is maintained and alerts the Civil Engineer Squadron of any maintenance issues ranging from lights not working up to major structural repairs needed.
 There are also regular checks completed of door jams, fire systems, lights and streets to ensure systems are working properly.